Just Stop Oil: 2025

-Disbandment
+End of active campaigning

-On 27 March 2025, the group announced that it was "hanging up the hi-vis", with future actions by supporters likely to take place under a new banner.
+On 27 March 2025, the group announced that it was "hanging up the hi-vis" to end active campaigning, with future actions by supporters likely to take place under a new banner.
+While it no longer actively campaigns, it continues to exist to support activists on trial or in prison as a result of its actions despite its disbandment.

 The group sought to claim victory for its campaign, stating that it had achieved its aim to end new licences for fossil fuel extraction within the United Kingdom, while denying that the dissolution was due to increased incarceration of the group's supporters.
 The group's claims of a victory were scrutinised by others however, with co-founder Roger Hallam having previously acknowledged the group only made a "marginal" impact and other members acknowledging that the climate crisis had gotten worse, leading to BBC News' climate editor Justin Rowlatt to conclude the group's wider aim of ending fossil fuel production had "manifestly not been achieved".
 An examination of the group by Novara Media stated meanwhile that despite the claims otherwise the group had struggled to recruit activists once the prospect of imprisonment became increasingly likely, and that views from other environmental groups was more mixed with some taking the view that JSO's actions had instead impeded efforts by the recently elected Labour government to block new licences.

-In October 2025 The i published accusations of a "toxic culture" regarding sexual assault within JSO, detailing that at least five male members of the group "have been accused of targeting and abusing young female staff and volunteers”.
+In October 2025, The i Paper published accusations of a "toxic culture" regarding sexual assault within JSO, detailing that at least five male members of the group "have been accused of targeting and abusing young female staff and volunteers”.

+In late 2025, a group named Take Back Power was established by people previously linked to JSO.
+The group's aim was reported to be on "combating inequality, protecting democracy and stemming the rise of fascism in the UK".

+2026

+After over a year of inactivity, the group re-established itself with a protest blocking the road outside parliament during Andy Burnham’s first Prime Minister's Questions.
+A spokesperson for Just Stop Oil stated that the protest was timed to coincide with the Prime Minister’s Questions as Burnham was “deciding whether to have more oil and gas projects”.